Modern Landscape Design: Creative Ideas & Inspiration

 What are the benefits of using native and drought-tolerant plants?

 Using native, drought-tolerant plants reduces water consumption and ensures long-term sustainability, helping you save on water costs.
-Adapted to arid climate, these plants require minimal irrigation and care.
+Because they are adapted to arid climate, these plants require minimal irrigation and care.

 How can lighting enhance a modern landscape design?

-Place lighting strategically to highlight pathways and architectural features, extending the use of your outdoor space into the evening hours.
+Placed strategically, lighting highlights pathways and architectural features, extending the use of your outdoor space into the evening hours.
 Use low-voltage and solar-powered lights to create a special ambiance while minimizing energy consumption.
 Talk to our experts at Urbanna Landscaping for bespoke lighting ideas.

 Do I need a professional agency for my modern landscape project?

-Hiring a professional agency like Urbanna ensures your design is compatible with your climate, architectural style, and your personal vision.
-Pros have expertise in plant selection, hardscape materials, irrigation systems, and sustainable practices, helping you save time, reduce costly mistakes, and deliver impressive results.
+Hiring a professional agency like Urbanna ensures your modern landscape design is compatible with Santa Fe’s climate, architectural style, and your personal vision.
+Our team has expertise in plant selection, hardscape materials, irrigation systems, and sustainable practices, helping you save time, reduce costly mistakes, and deliver impressive results.